How Breastfeeding Reduces SIDS: The Milk, The Mother, Or The Method

 During my 50 years of watching mothers and babies, I have been impressed by the increased sensitivity breastfeeding mothers have toward their babies.
 They’re able to read subtle cues and changes in their infants.
 Cindy, a breastfeeding mother, told me: “I can tell when my baby has an ear infection by the way she sucks.”
 Breastfeeding mothers tend to sleep with their babies, a nighttime parenting style that I believe decreases SIDS risk.
 A breastfeeding mother also sleeps differently than her formula-feeding friends.
 She may be more aware of changes in her baby, even while they both are sleeping.
 (See Co-sleeping and SIDS)

 Can formula-feeding mothers attain this high level of sensitivity to their babies?
 I suspect they can.
 Especially if they practice the rest of the attachment-parenting package, such as sharing sleep and wearing their baby.
 Yet without the hormonal boost that breastfeeding provides, bottle-feeding mothers have to work harder at developing this heightened awareness.

 Besides the good stuff in breastmilk and the act of breastfeeding itself with its increased “touch time,” the way an infant breastfeeds may also lower the risk of SIDS.

 8. Breastmilk Improves Breathing/Swallowing Coordination

 Putting infants to sleep on their backs or sides rather than on their stomachs may lower the risk of SIDS.
-When my wife, Martha, breastfed our eight babies, she invariably put them to sleep on their backs or sides, believing that in this position the breastfeeding pair had easier access to nursing at night.
-Breastfeeding mothers I have interviewed, especially those who share a bed with their infant, most often place their babies on their sides facing them; or the infant often sleeps in the crook of mother’s arm, necessitating a back or side position.
+When my wife, Martha, breastfed our eight babies, she invariably put them to sleep on their backs or sides.
+In this position, the breastfeeding pair has easier access to nursing at night.
+Breastfeeding mothers I have interviewed, especially those who co-sleep, most often place their babies on their sides facing them.